 1. ‘Take Care’ (2011)

-My favourite music in any genre is euphoric and melancholic at the same time, and when Drizzy can pull this off, it’s sublime.
-“Headlines” has always sonically stood out to me with those punchy yet woozy synths and the melody that emerges near its end.
+My favorite music in any genre is euphoric and melancholic at the same time, and when Drizzy can pull this off, it’s sublime.
+“Headlines” has always sonically stood out with those punchy yet woozy synths and the melody that emerges near its end.
 Lyrically, he’s dealing with his rising fame, with its equal doses of bottle-popping, stack dropping excitement and surreal levels of isolation.
 You’ve got the triumphant “Lord Knows,” the sentimental “Look What You’ve Done,” the amazing Jamie xx-produced, Gil Scott Heron-sampling “Take Care” featuring none other than Rihanna, Drake’s attempts at feminism with Nicki Minaj in “Make Me Proud,” and a collab with the legendary André 3000 (and Lil Wayne, too, I guess) – “The Real Her.”

 “Shot For Me” reveals endless layers of the increasingly complicated personality that is Drake, his love for alcohol and women a mere starting point for unpacking his mental state at the brink of insanity-inducing levels of fame.
 “Marvin’s Room” must be mentioned – whether anyone will admit it or not, it fucked up a lot of soft power boys and possibly helped them actually deal with their feelings.
 When we first started dating, an ex boyfriend told me he couldn’t listen to this song while he was still getting over the girl he dated before me, and other men in my life have echoed similar sentiments.
 A serious achievement not to be taken lightly.
-This album is certainly a die-hard Drake fan favourite, but more importantly, it set a precedent for everything Drizzy would achieve and embody in his career (so far).
+This album is certainly a die-hard Drake fan favorite, but more importantly, it set a precedent for everything Drizzy would achieve and embody in his career (so far).